A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Introduction

-The remainder of this paper is structured as follows: In Section \ref{sec3}, we define the DTHP and stochastic SEIR models employed in this study.
-Section \ref{sec4} describes the Bayesian model averaging approach and the sequential estimation procedure using SMC$^2$.
-Section \ref{sec5} presents detailed results, including the experimental setup and analysis of real data from the Irish influenza and COVID-19 epidemics.
-Finally, Section \ref{sec6} concludes with a summary of our findings and their implications for future research.
+The remainder of this paper is organized as follows.
+In Section \ref{sec2}, we introduce the DTHP and stochastic SEIR models used in this study.
+Section \ref{sec3} presents the Bayesian model averaging framework and the sequential estimation procedure via SMC$^2$.
+Section \ref{sec4} details the experimental setup and the analysis of real data from the Irish influenza and COVID-19 epidemics.
+Finally, Section \ref{sec5} concludes with a summary of our findings and their implications for future research.
+The source code for this study is publicly available at \href{https://github.com/Dhorasso/bma-smc2-dthp-seir}{https://github.com/Dhorasso/bma-smc2-dthp-seir}.